lsoffi/MonoHiggsToGG/README.md

 ## Step 6) Manage the output trees before making plots
 From the macro directory:

-- Merge the output files with `mergeTrees.sh`
+- Merge the output files with `./mergeTrees.sh`
-- Add the weights to the trees with addWeightsToTree.cc run by `weighTrees.sh`
+- Add the weights to the trees with addWeightsToTree.cc run by `./weighTrees.sh` which addWeights for lumi (in pb^-1)
-- Merge the species with `mergeSpecies.sh`
+- Merge the species with `./mergeSpecies.sh`

 NB.
 The structure of how to use these scripts can be seen in `doAll.sh`

 ## Step 7) Produce plots
 The analysis is done in CMSSW_7_4_12
-- make (to compile)
+- `make` (to compile)
-- ./main (to run)
+- `./main` (to run)

 In main.cpp set the following bools:
-- (makePURWfiles): calls ReweightPU.cpp  --- makes PURW files for samples)
+- (makePURWfiles) : calls ReweightPU.cpp  --- makes PURW files for samples)
 - (doReweightPU)  : opens PURW files      --- does PURW instead of weighting=1
 - (doBlind)	  : blinds data in Plots  --- blinds the data mass & met distributions
 - (doPlots) 	  : calls Plotter.cpp 	 --- makes the histos for each sample individually
 - (doComb)  	  : calls Combiner.cpp 	 --- overlays and stacks samples in plots
 - (doABCD)	  : calls ABCDMethod.cpp	 --- does the ABCD/C&C analysis

 The style for the plots is set with Style.cpp.